 Where can you find us?

 The side practises on Thursday evenings at 8.00 p.m. (from the beginning of September to mid April) and during the summer months on most Thursdays we will be performing at pubs, rather than in the practice hall!.
 Our current practice hall is the gymnasium of the Queen Elizabeth's Hospital School, Bristol BS8 1JX - use the entrance partway down Jacob's Wells Road.Click here for a map!

-At around 10.00 p.m., when practice is over we generally retire to the excellent Three Tuns pub on Deanery Road.
+At around 8.00 p.m., when practice is over we go and have a pint at the excellent Eldon House on Meridian Vale.